simondilhas/practice_circle/docs/howto/organize/create_a_circle.md

 Address:
 - **Next meeting**: Confirm date, time, location
-- **Roles**: "We need a facilitator, timekeeper, and scribe.
+- **Roles**: "We need a facilitator.
 These rotate.
 I'll do it next week, but we should rotate starting soon."
 - **Documentation**: "We'll track attendance and reflections simply.
 I'll set up a basic system and share."
 - **Questions**: Open for brief practical questions